ainsleyclark/errors/README.md

 </div>

-<h2 align="center">Errors</h3>
+# Errors
-<p align="center">A drop-in replacement for Go errors, with some added sugar!
+A drop-in replacement for Go errors, with some added sugar!
 Error handling in Go made easy with codes, messages and more.
-Failure is your domain!</p>
+Failure is your domain!

 ## Why?